aquasecurity/trivy/docs/docs/advanced/self-hosting.md

 # Self-Hosting Trivy's Databases

-This document explains how to host Trivy's databases in your own infrastructure.
+This document explains how to host Trivy's [external dependencies](./air-gap.md) in your own infrastructure to prevent external network access.
 If you haven't already, please familiarize yourself with the [Databases document](../configuration/db.md) that explains about the different databases used by Trivy and the different configuration options that control them.
 This guide assumes you are already familiar with the concepts explained there.

 ## OCI databases